aws-controllers-k8s/community/docs/content/docs/tutorials/sagemaker-example.md

 ack-xgboost-training-job-7420   Completed         Completed
 ```

-If your training job failed, look to the `status.failureReason` after running the following command:
+To see details about your training job, run the following command:

 ```bash
 kubectl describe trainingjobs $JOB_NAME
 ```

+If your training job completed successfully, you can find the model location under `status.modelArtifacts.s3ModelArtifacts`.
+If your training job failed, look to the `status.failureReason` for more information.

 ## Next Steps